 Don’t be surprised when it takes you only a few minutes and five simple steps to make these delectable braised ribs.

 - Preheat the pot: Pour oil into an oven safe pot and preheat.
-Season ribs with salt and pepper.
+Season the ribs with salt and pepper.

 - Cook the onions: In the same pot, cook the onions until lightly browned.